Particular/docs.particular.net/transports/msmq/subscription-authorisation.md

  - nservicebus/msmq/subscription-authorisation
 ---

-Subscription Authorization allows the programmatic control over what subscribers can subscribe of unsubscribe.
+Subscription authorization allows the programmatic control over what subscribers can subscribe or unsubscribe to.

 snippet: SubscriptionAuthorizer